grafana/writers-toolkit/docs/sources/write/links/_index.md

 If you're linking to versioned documentation in another project, use version substitution if you have version compatibility constraints between the projects.
 Refer to the target project in the version substitution.

+You only need version substitution if you're maintaining a specific matrix of version mappings.
+For example, the Mimir Helm chart for a given release targets supports working only with a specific version of Mimir and Grafana Enterprise Metrics: [grafana/mimir@mimir-distributed-release-5.7/docs/sources/helm-charts/mimir-distributed/_index.md?plain=1#L11-L12](https://github.com/grafana/mimir/blob/mimir-distributed-release-5.7/docs/sources/helm-charts/mimir-distributed/_index.md?plain=1&rgh-link-date=2025-08-05T16%3A16%3A51Z#L11-L12).
-For example, when linking to Tempo documentation from Grafana, use `<TEMPO_VERSION>`.
+In this case, when linking to the Mimir documentation from Grafana, use `<MIMIR_VERSION>`.
 If you don't have those constraints, use `latest` in the URL.

 When Hugo renders links with version substitution, it replaces the `<SOMETHING_VERSION>` syntax with the version inferred from the current page.